 This entry was posted on Monday, February 21st, 2011 at 12:24 am and is filed under athletic strength training lift odd objects, grip strength, grip strength competition contest, how to improve grip strength.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson

 19 Responses to “Mighty Mitts and Thick Bar Training”